 We are aware of two situations regarding physical printers.

-First, you may want RPM to send jobs to printers back in your local network, from the cloud.
-We are aware that it is possible to make your internal system visible to the cloud.
+First, you may want RPM to send jobs to printers back in your local network from the cloud.
+We know it is possible to make your internal system visible to the cloud.